airbnb/polyglot.js/README.md

 ### Pluralization

 Polyglot provides a very basic pattern for providing pluralization based on a singular noun.
-Because varous languages have different nominal forms for zero, one, and multiple, and because the noun can be before or after the count, we have to be overly explicit about the possibile phrases.
+Because various languages have different nominal forms for zero, one, and multiple, and because the noun can be before or after the count, we have to be overly explicit about the possible phrases.

 For pluralizing "car", it assumes you have phrase keys of the form: